Eurasian lynx: Western Europe

 In Switzerland, the Eurasian lynx was exterminated in the early 20th century, with the last confirmed sighting around Simplon pass in 1904.
 From 1971 on, Carpathian lynx were reintroduced in the Alps and the Jura Mountains.
 Since then, the population has grown slowly but steadily.
-In 2019, around 250 lynx were reportedly living in Switzerland, roughly a third of them in the Jura Mountains, and the rest roaming the Alps and Pre-Alps.
+In 2019, around 250 lynx were reportedly living in Switzerland, roughly a third of them in the Jura Mountains, and the rest in the Alps and Pre-Alps.

 The Eurasian lynx was exterminated in the French Alps in the early 20th century.
 Following reintroduction of lynx in the Swiss Jura Mountains in the 1970s, lynxes were recorded again in the French Alps and Jura from the late 1970s onwards.

 In Italy, it recolonised the Italian Alps since the 1980s, also from reintroduced populations in Switzerland, Austria and Slovenia.
 By 2010, the Alpine lynx population comprised about 120–150 individuals ranging over 27800 km2 in six sub-areas.

 In the Netherlands, lynxes have been sighted sporadically since 1985 in the country's southern part.
 Since 2020, the presence of lynxes has been confirmed by camera trapping in the Ardennes region in southern Belgium, proving the presence of the species following more than 25 years of unconfirmed sightings in the region.